10 design things to do through 2019!

-Coming up: Check out the holiday lights all over town; follow the creation of stackable, modular sleeping pod; LOOK at how Stanley Kubrick told stories with photography before he became a filmmaker; 'ride' Edward and Nancy Kienholz's Merry-go-World; appreciate the archaic designs of Arno Declercq.
+Coming up: Check out the holiday lights all over town; follow the creation of a stackable, modular sleeping pod; look at how Stanley Kubrick told stories with photographs before he became a filmmaker; see Edward and Nancy Kienholz's Merry-go-World; and appreciate the archaic designs of Arno Declercq.

 1) Seasonal Lights and More!